rebeccapeltz/blockchain-learning/docs/intro.md

 sidebar_position: 1
 ---

-# Tutorial Intro
+# Tutorial Introduction

 **We'll get to know Blockchain discover in less than 10 minutes!**

-* Overview of Blockchain
+* Introduction to blockchain technology
-* Compare and Contrast Cryptocurrencies
+* Recognize blockchain features
-* Create and Use a Blockchain Wallet
+* Create and use a blockchain wallet
-* Transfer test coins into the Wallet
+* Transfer test coins into the wallet